9 Ways to Create a School Morning Routine for Kids (Printables)

 A stress-free school morning routine for kids starts with a good foundation and preparation.

-It is likely that you will even get a better night’s sleep yourself if you know that when you wake up you won’t have to scramble to get things done last minute.
+You will likely get a better night’s sleep if you know that when you wake up, you won’t have to scramble to get things done at the last minute.

 Here are a few things you can do to ensure you save precious time during your kid’s school morning routine: